 - The average full-time, in-state undergraduate student at a four-year public university pays $1,226 for books and supplies in one academic year.

-- In 2020, 25% of students indicated they worked extra hours to pay for their books and materials and 11% skipped meals in order to afford books and course materials
+- 25% of students reported they worked extra hours to pay for their books and materials; 11% skipped meals in order to afford books and course materials.

 - The price of textbooks increases by an average of 12% with each new edition.

 - Between 1977 and 2015, the cost of textbooks increased 1,041%.

 - The increase in the cost of textbooks outpaced currency inflation by 238% from 1977 to 2015.